OS2iot/OS2iot-docs/source/maintenance-guide/maintenance-guide.rst

 -  “release” branches - new releases candidates and is used to deploy a version to the test, pre-production and production environments.
-Each gang and liberating branch is created, "required" policies must be configured for it, such as:
+Each time a liberating branch is created, "required" policies must be configured for it, such as:

    -  Reviewers